A Highly Linear and Flexible FPGA-Based Time-to-Digital Converter: Introduction

 Delay line based TDCs can be implemented in Application-Specific Integrated Circuits (ASICs) or Field Programmable Gate Arrays (FPGAs).
-An ASIC-based TDC requires dedicated implementation, which increases design iteration cycles and reduces the flexibility for the TDC to be utilized in various instrument configurations. \cite{fishburn201319, hutchings2019reconfigurable, kim20149, al2018cmos, rehman201816, veerappan2011160, dutton201511}.
+An ASIC-based TDC requires dedicated implementation, which increases design iteration cycles and reduces the flexibility for the TDC to be utilized in various instrument configurations \cite{fishburn201319, hutchings2019reconfigurable, kim20149, al2018cmos, rehman201816, veerappan2011160, dutton201511}.
 FPGA-based TDC provides an alternative approach with a shorter development cycle for different requirements \cite{won2015dual, roberts2010brief, sui20182, zhang20177}.
 Recent developments in FPGA have also enabled the opportunity to implement high-performance digital TDCs.
 Vernier delay lines (VDLs) and Tapped Delay Lines (TDLs) are the main architectures used in the Digital TDC \cite{kim20149, song2006high, garzetti2021time}.
 TDL-based TDCs consist of a simpler structure with a faster conversion rate than VDL-based TDCs, making them more popular in recent studies\cite{chen2018multichannel, kim20149}.

 There has been a continuous development of FPGA-based TDL-TDCs in the past two decades.
 In 1997, a direct time-to-digital converter based on tapped delay lines was proposed.
-The achieved resolution was 200ps with the Differential Non-Linearity (DNL) of [-0.47, 0.47] \cite{kalisz1997field}.
-In 2000, a TDC with a time resolution of 110ps and DNL of 1.88LSB was published \cite{szplet2000interpolating }.
-In 2006, a TDC with Look-up Table (LUT) as delay elements with a resolution of 65.8ps and DNL within [-0.953, 1.051] \cite{song2006high }.
-In 2009, a 17ps TDC using carry logic with DNL [-1, 3.55] was reported \cite{favi200917ps }.
-In 2013, a TDC with sub-20ps resolution, 300 MS/s conversion speed, and a DNL of [-1, 1.5] was implemented \cite{ fishburn201319}.
+The achieved resolution was 200~ps with the Differential Non-Linearity (DNL) of [-0.47, 0.47] \cite{kalisz1997field}.
+In 2000, a TDC with the Least Significant Bit (LSB) of 110~ps and DNL of 1.88~LSB was published \cite{szplet2000interpolating }.
+In 2006, a TDC with Look-up Table (LUT) as delay elements with a resolution of 65.8~ps and DNL within [-0.953, 1.051] \cite{song2006high }.
+In 2009, a 17~ps TDC using carry logic with DNL [-1, 3.55] was reported \cite{favi200917ps }.
+In 2013, a TDC with the sub-20~ps resolution and a DNL of [-1, 1.5] was implemented \cite{ fishburn201319}.
 In 2016, a dual-phase TDL-TDC was reported, and the effects of the clock skew were discussed in detail \cite{won2015dual}.
 In 2019, the impact of the manufacturing process on the root mean square (RMS) of a sub-TDL topology was studied \cite{chen2018multichannel}.